Lawrence Frank: Head coach

 On August 3, 2011, Frank was introduced as the head coach of the Detroit Pistons.

 After a loss to Oklahoma City Thunder on November 12, 2012, the Pistons fell to 0–8.
 This made Frank the third coach in the history of the NBA to start at least 0–8 with two separate franchises.

 On April 18, 2013, Frank was fired by the Pistons after going 54–94 in two seasons.

 On June 28, 2013, he gave in to rookie coach Jason Kidd's rather public recruiting efforts to make Frank (who had coached Kidd when he played for the Nets) his lead assistant coach on the now-Brooklyn Nets.
 Frank's contract made him the highest-paid assistant coach in the NBA at the time (approximately $6 million over 6 years).
 Preferring to delegate his authority, Kidd stated that Frank's role would be to run the team's defense, while being Kidd's head-coaching mentor.
 Kidd placed another assistant coach, John Welch, in charge of the team's offense.

 On December 3, 2013, Frank was demoted—relegated by Nets head coach Jason Kidd to merely filing team evaluation reports.
 This so-called "re-assignment" meant that Frank would be banned from being on the bench during games and from even attending team practices.
 This resulted from escalating tensions and squabbling between the two over the 'right' coaching philosophies, strategies, and tactics for the team.

 On September 25, 2014, Frank joined the Los Angeles Clippers staff after reaching a buyout agreement with the Nets.

 Executive career

-On June 30, 2016, the Clippers promoted him to Executive Vice President of Basketball Operations.
+On June 30, 2016, the Clippers promoted Frank to Executive Vice President of Basketball Operations.

 On August 4, 2017, Frank was promoted to President for Basketball Operations, replacing Doc Rivers.
 Clippers chairman Steve Ballmer removed Rivers from his position as team president to focus on his role as head coach.